(The Internet-Famous Soda That is Way Better Than it Should Be)

 - Want it brighter?
 Add more lime.

 - Want it sweeter?
-Add a tiny splash of vanilla syrup.
+Stir in a drop of vanilla syrup.

 Pro Tips for the Best Dirty Dr. Pepper